aryan-cs/gpt-oss-athon/README.md

 ## Flexibility

-For security, we designed Secratary to be a fully autonomous local agent.
+For security, we designed Secretary to be a fully autonomous local agent.
 That is, all data is stored locally & the entire system runs on your hardware at home.
 No GPU?
 No worries.
-Secratary has a lightweight option, leveraging `gpt-oss:20b` for thinking and the `base` Whisper model for speech recognition.
+Secretary has a lightweight option, leveraging `gpt-oss:20b` for thinking and the `base` Whisper model for speech recognition.

 ## To-Do
 - [x] Implement text-to-speech